-Two months after Pullmantur Cruises filed for a supervised reorganization/bankruptcy (mid-July 2020, due to the ongoing Coronavirus (COVID-19) crisis), the company is active again with the latest announcement that it is working to return to the cruise market and restart operations.
+Two months after Pullmantur Cruises filed for a supervised reorganization/bankruptcy (mid-July 2020, due to the ongoing pandemic), the company is active again with the latest announcement that it is working to return to the cruise market and restart operations.

 In a series of questions on Facebook Pullmantur has been asking its customers for feedback on what they would like to see when the Spanish cruise line resumes voyages.
 Among the questions was if passengers are willing to pay 10-15% higher prices than previously offered in case it ensured a safer experience.